RobertDober/lab42_nested_hash/README.md

 This feature is particularly interesting for complex document composition out of a hierarchical data source tree (e.g. a set of yaml files, different for each new version/variation of the result).

+### Factories

+The `NHash` constructor takes a `Hash` instance (defaulting to `{}` ) as param.
+This implies that much boiler blate code has to be written in order to bring in other data sources, as e.g. Yaml files.

+The factories help to avoid this.

+There are even helpers to create an `NHash` hierarchy from data sources.